remykarem/remykarem.github.io/books-src/nutrition-workout-book/src/biology/organs/muscles.md

 ### Muscle contraction

+The action of muscle fibers shortening (concentric), lengthening (eccentric, highest tension, eg. lowering weight) or static (isometric).

+Hormones:
+* testosterone — particularly when combined with volume or mechanical overload
+* GH, IGF-1 — activated by repeated or intense contractions

-Muscle contraction trigger a signal that causes GLUT4 transporters to move to the surface of the cell (to take in glucose) _without requiring insulin_.
+Muscle contraction triggers a signal that causes GLUT4 transporters to move to the surface of the cell (to take in glucose) _without requiring insulin_.

 ### Fat oxidation